-The king that Jesus referred to as a fox is Herod “The same day there came certain of the Pharisees, saying unto him, Get thee out, and depart hence: for Herod will kill thee.
+The king that Jesus referred to as a fox is Herod Antipas.
+The Bible says, “The same day there came certain of the Pharisees, saying unto him, Get thee out, and depart hence: for Herod will kill thee.
 And he said unto them, Go ye, and tell that fox, Behold, I cast out devils, and I do cures to day and to morrow, and the third day I shall be perfected” (Luke 13:31-32).
 King Herod was called a fox as a reference to his craftiness, selfishness and the desire to attack his enemies.

 In His service,

 This post is also available in: हिन्दी (Hindi)